Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 ############################
 .. _scilla_checker_phases:

-The Scilla checker operates in distinct phases, each of can perform checks (and potentially reject programs that do not pass the checks) and add annotations to each piece of syntax:
+The Scilla checker operates in distinct phases, each of which can perform checks (and potentially reject contracts that do not pass the checks) and add annotations to each piece of syntax:

 + `Lexing and parsing` reads the contract code and builds an abstract syntax tree (AST).
 Each node in the tree is annotated with a